DV

 What is the difference between IVV, SPLG, SPY, and VOO?

-IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index with a basket strategy, issued by BlackRock.
-SPLG (SPDR Portfolio S&P 500 ETF) tracks S&P 500 Index with a large cap strategy, issued by State Street.
-SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap strategy, issued by State Street.
-VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap strategy, issued by Vanguard.
+IVV (iShares Core S&P 500 ETF) tracks S&P 500 Index with a basket approach, issued by iShares.
+SPLG (SPDR Portfolio S&P 500 ETF) tracks S&P 500 Index with a large cap approach, issued by State Street.
+SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach, issued by State Street.
+VOO (Vanguard S&P 500 ETF) tracks S&P 500 Index with a large cap approach, issued by Vanguard.

 Can I hold IVV, SPLG, SPY, and VOO together?